 Example: To announce that they were dropping their name from their logo, Mastercard created this infographic detailing the evolution of their infographic.

 3) Know your brand story.
-Why did you decide to change?
-What did it mean?
-How does the new branding connect to you and your journey?
+How does the new branding reflect the brand’s journey?
+Why is that interesting to the outside world?
 You can walk people through the story like Uber (their design team created an in-depth case study) or take a casual approach (like Slack’s new logo announcement).

 Example: This super creative Zendesk rebrand video is a brilliant (and on-brand) behind-the-scenes look at their rebrand.